emmettng/emmettng/content/haskell/Monad-Reader.md

 **intuitation recap**

    - pass environment information `env` through all components of a function chain.
-   - every functions in this function chain use this `env`.
+   - every functions in this function chain use this `env` or part of this `env`.
    - Common usage include:

         > ask  :: introducing `env` into function chain.